arigo-software/frontend-development-guidelines/README.md

 ## Versioning

 As a versioning convention use [Semantic Versioning](https://semver.org).
-If you are new to SemVer, you can learn the basics [here](https://docs.npmjs.com/getting-started/semantic-versioning).
-Another helpful tool to understand SemVer much better is studying this [online tool](https://semver.npmjs.com) and see how it behaves.
+New to semantic versioning?
+[Learn the basics](https://docs.npmjs.com/getting-started/semantic-versioning).
+For a great tool you can use to learn about how semver works with your favorite packages, see the [npm semver calculator](https://semver.npmjs.com).

 ### Increasing a Version